rapidsai/raft/BUILD.md

 ./build.sh libraft --compile-nn --compile-dist
 ```

-The `--install` flag can be passed to `build.sh` to install the shared libraries.
+Add the `--install` flag to the above example to also install the shared libraries into `$INSTALL_PREFIX/lib`.

 ###<a id="gtests"></a>Tests

-Compile the tests using the `tests` target in `build.sh`:
+Compile the tests using the `tests` target in `build.sh`.
+By default, the shared libraries are assumed to be already built and on the library path.
+Add `--compile-libs` to also compile them.
 ```bash
 ./build.sh libraft tests --compile-libs
 ```